dpcheng/Discourse/README.md

 In addition to the features listed above, there are several features I would like to add in the future.

+### Giphy Support
+I want to implement the Giphy API so users can easily attach a Giphy GIF to their message.
+This will replace the need for users to copy and paste an image url to their message.

 ### Voice/Video Chat
 Users are able to privately message other users, but I would like users to be able to start a voice or video chat with each other.
 I will most likely be implementing [WebRTC][WebRTC] for this feature.